 Program Growth & Statistics

-The Sustainability in Practice (SIP) Certification program certifies that vineyards and wines meet a strict threshold for environmental and human resource protection.
+The Sustainability in Practice (SIP) Certified program certifies that vineyards and wines meet a strict threshold for environmental and human resource protection.
 The program relies on independent verification and inspection, is free from conflict of interest, and is 100% transparent with regards to the standards and rules.

 Since 2008, SIP Certified represents a program that infuses grape growing and wine making with a sense of responsibility.